ConfirmPopup

 <ConfirmPopup></ConfirmPopup>

-<Button @click="confirm2($event)" icon="pi pi-times" label="Delete" outlined severity="danger"></Button>
+<Button @click="confirm2($event)" label="Delete" severity="danger" outlined></Button>

-<ConfirmPopup group="demo">
+<ConfirmPopup group="templating">

 <template #message="slotProps">

-<i :class="slotProps.message.icon" style="font-size: 1.5rem"></i>
+<i :class="slotProps.message.icon" class="text-6xl text-primary-500"></i>

-<p class="pl-2">{{ slotProps.message.message }}</p>
+<p>{{ slotProps.message.message }}</p>

 </div>